-Our annual survey of primary and secondary pupils covers reading and writing, and takes place in the autumn term.
-This year’s survey will also contain a few questions on mental wellbeing, technology use and school libraries.
+Our annual survey of pupils aged 9 to 18 covers reading and writing, and takes place in January and February.
+This year’s survey will also contain a few questions on news literacy and school libraries.

 Participating schools get their own individual school report that outlines your basic findings, which you can compare nationally once the national reports are published.

 If you are interested in surveying your pupils aged 5 to 8, then they can now also take part using our new junior version.